JiayuanWen/as2_skin_ClassicWhite/README.md

 * On Linux: `~/.steam/steam/steamapps/common/Audiosurf 2/skins/76561198099088813/classic (white)/classic (white).lua`
 * On MacOS: `~/Library/Application Support/Steam/steamapps/common/Audiosurf 2/skins/76561198099088813/classic (white)/classic (white).lua`

-    <small>Note: Your path might differ if you configured Steam to store your games somewhere else.</small>
+    <sup>Note: Your path might differ if you configured Steam to store your games somewhere else.</sup>
 <br>

 At the top of the file you'll see the following options: